ryantdata/Fraud-Detection-System/README.md

 Therefore, the static metrics will not match the dynamic metrics.
 The true occurance of fraud is set in the "lib\app_functions\new_transaction.py" file by changing the line "x=randint(0,4)" to "x=randint(0,587)"

+NOTE: The estimates for the metrics will most likely not match the dynamic metrics even when the fraud occurance is correctly set due to the error from the synthetically generated data which is not accounted for.